 Erik Lysén, international director of the Church of Sweden

-Anneli Rogeman, VD We Effect
+Anneli Rogeman, CEO We Effect

 Lotta Sjöström Becker, Secretary General of the Christian Peace Movement

 Annika Skogar, chairwoman of the International Women's Association for Peace and Freedom, IKFF

 Lisa Sjöblom, Secretary General of Forum Syd

 (Members of CONCORD Sweden's gender equality working group)